 Insulin enables glucose from food to enter the body’s cells to produce energy.
 If glucose cannot enter these cells, too much sugar will accumulate in the blood, a symptom known as hyperglycemia.
 Eventually, it will cause damage throughout the body.

 In addition, the person’s cells will not have enough glucose to function properly, which can lead to fatigue and other issues.

 Lifestyle choices may help prevent type 2 diabetes, but they cannot prevent type 1.
 There is also currently no cure, but there are ways to manage the disease.

 The symptoms of type 1 diabetes usually appear over a few days to weeks.
 They include:

 - increased hunger and thirst

 - frequent urination

-- blurred or unclear vision and problems with sight
+- blurred vision

 - tiredness and fatigue